 What Is a Prenuptial Agreement?

-A prenuptial agreement is a contract that’s becoming more popular that two future spouses create together and sign prior to getting married.
+A Texas prenuptial agreement is a contract that’s becoming more popular that two future spouses create together and sign prior to getting married.
 It is also called a prenup or a premarital agreement.

 The prenup will include things like: